txyon/MoNE_Portfolio/README.md

 The second section of the script is the state machine consisting of 7 elements that could be occurring in the process:
 1. Recording
 2. Save
-3. Checki and has moved (at end position)
+3. Checki (end position) and verification camera has moved
-4. Checkii and has moved  (at Start position)
+4. Checkii (start position) and verification camera has moved
-5. Checki and move to 800 is set
+5. Checki (end position) and request to move to 800 is set
-6. Checkii and move to 200 is set
+6. Checkii (start position) and request to move to 200 is set
 7. homing

 ```py